TL;DR

 The connection is where the insight actually lives.

 Consider a simple example: your quarterly NPS dropped from 42 to 35.
 The quantitative data tells you it dropped.
 Cross-tabs tell you which segment drove it.
 But the open-text follow-up question ("What's the primary reason for your score?") tells you why.
 If 40% of detractors mentioned pricing changes and 30% mentioned a specific feature removal, you now have two concrete things to investigate.
+Neither the score alone nor the comments alone would have given you that clarity.

 Three Ways to Connect Quantitative and Qualitative Data

 Theme-score correlation.
 Do respondents who mention "wait time" as a theme consistently score lower than those who don't?
-If yes, wait time is a driver of dissatisfaction, something more than a topic of conversation.
+If yes, wait time is a driver of dissatisfaction: something more than a topic of conversation.
 This moves you from "people talk about wait time" to "wait time causes score drops," which is a much stronger case for investment.

 Trend overlay.
 Plot your NPS or CSAT trend alongside the theme frequency trend.
 If "billing confusion" mentions spike in Q3 and your score drops in Q3, you have a correlation worth investigating.
 If you fixed the billing issue in Q4 and both the theme count and the score recovered, you've closed the loop with evidence.